ElisStaaf/caw/README.rst

    :alt: Language = C++
    :target: https://github.com/ElisStaaf/CAAAW

-CAAAW is a password manager that acts like a bird; sometimes really amazing and majestic, and sometimes a gremlin that steals all of your shiny objects.
+CAW! is a password manager that acts like a bird; sometimes really amazing and majestic, and sometimes a gremlin that steals all of your shiny objects.
 If a memory leak happens, you're not allowed to sue me, I made this project for learning purposes, after all.
 It supports saving passwords into files, passwords with different categories, passwords for different websites and specific logins for the aforementioned